nehws/nehws.github.io/source/_pages/program.md

 - *Leveraging Large Language Models for Addressing Hardware Security Challenges*, Weimin Fu, Xuan Zhang and Xiaolong Guo

 - *Fault+Probe: A Generic Rowhammer-based Bit Recovery Attack*, Kemal Derya, M. Caner Tol and Berk Sunar

+- *When Memory Mappings Attack: On the (Mis)use of the ARM Cortex-M FPB Unit*, Haoqi Shan, Dean Sullivan and Orlando Arias